HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/importexport.markdown

 - **File Format**: The user can choose what format to use when generating the file.
 Please see below for details on each of the formats.

 ### Export items as CSV
 Avtor can generate an export using the CSV or Comma Separated Values format.
-This format is a text file where the first line contains column names separated by commas followed by a single line for each item with the values of each field seperated by commas.
+This format is a text file where the first line contains column names separated by commas, followed by a single line for each item, with the values of each field separated by commas.

 Because the CSV format is relatively primitive, it is not importable back into Avtor.
 It is easily opened in Excel or other spreadsheet programs, but doesn't handle complex types like Rich Text fields or link fields very well.